Is RAMASST.exe safe?

 The process known as CD Burning of Windows XP disabling tool for DVD MULTI Drive or Disable native CD recording on the DVD MULTI Drive or Panasonic CD Burning disabling tool for Drive belongs to software RAMAsst Application or CD Burning of Windows XP disabling tool for DVD MULTI Drive by Matsushita Electric Industrial Co. (www.panasonic.co.jp/global) or Panasonic (www.panasonic.com).

-Description: RAMASST.exe is located in the folder C:\Windows\System32.
+Description: RAMASST.exe is not essential for the Windows OS and causes relatively few problems.
+RAMASST.exe is located in the folder C:\Windows\System32.

 Known file sizes on Windows 7/XP are 155,648 bytes (96% of all occurrences), 151,552 bytes and 5 more variants.

 RAMASST.exe is not a Windows core file.
 The file is a file without information about the developer of this file.
 The program has no visible window.
 The file is an unknown file in the Windows folder.
 The program starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders, HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders).
 RAMASST.exe is able to record inputs.
 Therefore the technical security rating is 63% dangerous, however also read the users reviews.

 Recommended: Identify RAMASST.exe related errors